plumed/plumed2/user-doc/ISDB.md

 - \ref EMMIVOX

-To activate these functionalities, please follow the installation instructions detailed below.
+To activate these functionalities, please follow the installation instructions below.

 \section Installation

 To compile PLUMED with LibTorch support, please look at the installation instruction about \ref installation-libtorch.
+It is highly recommened to install the CUDA version of LibTorch to calculate \ref EMMIVOX efficiently on the GPU.

 Once LibTorch has been downloaded and the relevant environment variables are set, one can configure PLUMED with the following options: